Student Resource Center & Packages

 - NYU is a smoke-free campus.
 Smoking in all residence halls is prohibited.
 Any resident or guest wishing to smoke must exit the building and do so in the designated smoking areas.
 This includes the use of electronic smoking devices.

-- A secure bicycle storage room is located adjacent to the front lobby of Hayden Hall.
-Bike room storage spaces are available by lottery at the start of the academic year.
+- Exterior bike storage spaces are available by lottery at the start of the academic year.
 Other spaces are available outdoors in designated areas; any bicycles found chained or stored attached to undesignated building property will be removed.

 - Specifically prohibited actions include, but are not limited to, smoking (including e-cigarettes), the burning of incense/candles/other types of open flame devices, excessive noise, pets, exterior radio and television antennae/satellite dishes/cables, air conditioners, air coolers, electric heaters, pressure cookers, grills, possession or use of firearms or explosives, possession or use of narcotics, illegal possession or inappropriate use of alcohol or controlled substances, placing items on window ledges, removal of or tampering with window guards, possession of an evergreen or other flammable decoration, throwing items out of windows, inappropriate use of fire extinguishers, solicitations, removing School of Law furniture or equipment.
 Free standing halogen torchiere pole lamps or halogen desk lamps, and tubular halogen bulbs are strictly forbidden in School of Law residences due to the potential danger of fire associated with their use.